MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 Here are a few examples of what you can do within the `fetch` handler:

-* If available, return a response from the cache; otherwise, fallback to requesting the resource over the network.
+* If available, return a response from the cache; otherwise, fall back to requesting the resource over the network.
 * Fetch a resource from the network, cache a copy, and return the response.
 * Allow users to specify a preference to save data.
 * Supply a placeholder image for certain image requests.